anmolshetty02/production-bi-platform/README.md

 ## 🙏 Acknowledgments

-- Built for a $20M+ Crore manufacturing operation
+- Built for a $17M+ manufacturing operation
 - 14 years of operational data migrated and analyzed
 - Serving executive decision-making and operational efficiency